junxit/us-congress-bills-113/metadata.md

 - 2013-03-22 — Introduced in Senate
 - 2013-03-22 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S2338-2339)
+- 2013-04-16 — Committee on Foreign Relations.
+Ordered to be reported with amendments favorably.
+- 2013-04-17 — Committee on Foreign Relations.
+Reported by Senator Menendez with an amendment in the nature of a substitute and an amendment to the title and with an amended preamble.
+Without written report.
+- 2013-04-17 — Committee on Foreign Relations.
+Reported by Senator Menendez with an amendment in the nature of a substitute and an amendment to the title and with an amended preamble.
+Without written report.
+- 2013-04-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 42.